Health and reablement research

 Our research uses habitual activity monitoring to examine the effects of physical activity and sedentary behaviour on health outcomes in clinical populations.
 We monitor activity in patients to determine the effects of treatment on return to activity and life participation.

-The project has a particular focus on people living with chronic diseases (diabetes, knee osteoarthritis) and those at different life stages, such as women during pregnancy.
+There is a particular focus on people living with chronic diseases (diabetes, knee osteoarthritis) and those at different life stages, such as women during pregnancy.

 Vibration therapy is increasingly becoming a popular method of increasing muscle and bone strength as well as muscle function in children.